ilshad/layout/README.md

 ```

 Your Ring handlers can return Ring response, or just body, as usual and
-Compose Them With Compojure.
-Body Can be strings with some HTML, or
+compose them with Compojure.
+Body can be strings with some HTML, or
 `enlive-html/html-snippet` output.
 The middleware will wrap this response
 into your layout template.

 ### Preventing layout wrapping

-Some routes must not be wrapped into layout template.
+Some responses must not be wrapped into layout template.
 For this, you
 can add `:layout` keyword with value `false` into your handler's response,
-or just wrap the handler into `prevent-layout`.
-See example `defroutes`
+or just wrap the handler into `ilshad.layout/prevent-layout`.
+See example
-code below.
+`defroutes` code below.

 ### Layout without middleware

-Alternatively, `layout` function can be used explicit with Ring handler:
+Alternatively, `ilshad.layout/layout` function can be used explicit with
+Ring handler:

 ```clojure
 (defn my-ring-handler